 Bottled Spring Water

 This is safer than being out in the countryside and drinking straight from the spring itself.
 Thanks to government regulations, the water you buy has to meet specific standards.
 This is why well known brands such as FIJI Natural Artesian Water, Deer Park, Acqua Panna Natural Spring Water, JUST Water, and Icelandic Glacial Natural Spring Alkaline Water are popular.

 Some of these products have electrolytes added for taste.
 Others claim to have natural electrolytes due to their natural filtration process through the volcanic rocks at the source.
 At the end of the day, it’s personal preference which tastes you prefer.
 Do all these waters taste exactly the same?
 NO. That is the plain & simple reply to that.
 Although they use BPA plastic, there is an argument that glass bottled waters taste better.
-Again this is personal choice.
+Again this is a personal choice.
 I’ve always said I prefer Coca Cola from a glass bottle to plastic or even from a can.

 Is Purified Water Better?

-There are people who claim this is a better, cleaner and safer type of water.
+There are people who claim this is a better, cleaner, and safer type of water.
 Where ‘filtered’ water is basically the same as tap water, just run through a filter, such as a carbon filter.
 With purified water, the process is more advanced.
 So although it goes through the same process as filtered water, it also goes through further stages such as reverse osmosis, distillation, or deionization.
 This is designed to make the water as pure as possible.

-This is why Nestle Pure and other brands such as LIFEWTR Premium Purified Water have become popular.
+This is why Nestle Pure and other brands, such as LIFEWTR Premium Purified Water, have become popular.
 When you consider Nestle Pure are promoting the fact they run a rigorous 12 step quality process, this is a boost to consumer confidence.